obophenotype/human-phenotype-ontology/README.md

 #Important

+ * Users should access HPO using http://purl.obolibrary.org/obo/hp.obo or http://purl.obolibrary.org/obo/hp.owl
  * Before downloading [see **license** information and instructions how to **cite** the HPO project](http://human-phenotype-ontology.github.io/license.html)
  * Please **do not create pull request**.
 Please open a ticket under [issues](https://github.com/obophenotype/human-phenotype-ontology/issues).
-(This might change with future releases of Protégé)
+(This might change with future releases of Protégé ...  hopefully)

 # Project Homepage